Q: Dear SaaStr: When should a SaaS Company allow Month-to-Month contracts vs requiring 12-month commitments?

 Figure out who you sell to, and why, and offer the options each customer segment wants.

-And lastly, be flexible in the beginning.
+- And lastly, be flexible in the beginning.
+This is probably the most important thing on pricing terms.
+You have to learn.
 Once you have a brand that customers trust, more will prepay annually.
-In the beginning, at a minimum, you may need to do more paid trials and proofs-of-concepts, or quarterly/monthly deals.
+In the beginning, at a minimum, you may need to do more paid trials and proofs-of-concept, or quarterly/monthly deals.